hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 descriptions.

-**parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar as a function of time, or an array at each time step; must have units; also must have a fill value that represents no measurement or absent information.
+**parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar as a function of time or an array at each time step; must have units; also must have a fill value that represents no measurement or absent information.

-**dataset** – a collection with a conceptually uniform of set of parameters; one instance of all the parameters together with associated with a time value constitutes a data record.
+**dataset** – a collection with a conceptually uniform set of parameters; one instance of all the parameters together with associated with a time value constitutes a data record.
 A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters